isomerpages/moh-upec/_our-work/Policy & Professional Standard/Healthcare Services Act (HCSA).md

 Under this framework, Private Ambulance Operators (PAOs) are required to apply for an HCSA license to provide EAS or MTS services, which is renewable every two years.
 To obtain an HCSA license, EAS and MTS must meet general licensing requirements as well as ambulance-specific requirements.
-A key licensing requirement is the appointment of a Clinical Governance Officer (CGO) to provide clinical oversight and ensure appropriately qualified staff.</p>
+One of the key licensing requirements is the appointment of a Clinical Governance Officer (CGO) to provide clinical oversight and ensure that staff are appropriately qualified.</p>
 <p>The Ministry of Health (MOH) will conduct licensing inspections to ensure
 compliance with these requirements.
 PAOs operating without a valid HCSA license or using unlicensed vehicles will be in violation of HCSA regulations.</p>